-- Non-contact practice only - > Indoor activities are allowed but social distancing must always be maintained - Prohibition of gatherings of 50 people or more - Self-isolation for a minimum of 14 days for individuals who have symptoms of COVID-19 - Self-isolation for 14 days if returning to British Columbia from another province or country
+- Non-contact practice only - > Indoor activities are allowed but social distancing must always be maintained - Prohibition of gatherings of 50 people or more - Self-isolation for a minimum of 14 days for individuals who have symptoms of COVID-19 - > Self-isolation for 14 days if returning to British Columbia from another province or country

-GOVERNING CONDITIONS OF PHASE 3 OF THE BC RESTART PROGRAM
+GOVERNING CONDITIONS OF PHASE 3, PART 2 OF THE BC RESTART PROGRAM

-- > People can take part in smart, safe, and respectful travel within BC. - > The guidelines and extra safety precautions for sectors in Phase 2 are still in place.
+- Limited contact practice between members of small cohorts may be allowed in contact sports. - People can take part in smart, safe, and respectful travel within BC. - The guidelines and extra safety precautions for sectors in Phase 2 are still in place.